 - 1. There are many obstructions on the field so please be careful! - (a) If possible, move soccer goals to out of play regions.
 If not please push the goals as far away from the playing field as possible.
-Goals should not be left anywhere in the outfield for safety reasons. - (b) If there are unmovable structures (covered benches) that are in the outfield IN PLAY, a ball hitting them on the fly or on the bounce is a ground rule double. - (c) Poles there are many light poles on the field in fair territory (mosty Field A).
-We will use this general rule:
+Goals should not be left anywhere in the outfield for safety reasons.
+DO NOT place the soccer goals on top of the brick walls, as we have been yelled at by the athletics department for doing this in the past.
+Please also make sure that no one on your team is standing on top of the goals, as we do not want to damage them. - (b) If there are unmovable structures (covered benches) that are in the outfield IN PLAY, a ball hitting them on the fly or on the bounce is a ground rule double. - (c) Poles there are many light poles on the field in fair territory (mosty Field A).
+We will use this general rule: - i.
+A ball striking the padded portion of a pole ON THE FLY is a ground rule double. - ii.
+A ball striking the bare portion of a pole ON THE FLY is a homerun. - iii.
+Otherwise, any ball that bounces into a pole is a ground rule double. - iv.
+For clarification, see Figure 1.